cap-js/docs/java/query-execution.md

 Additionally to elements of type `Timestamp` and `UUID`, `@cds.java.version` supports all integral types `Uint8`, ... `Int64`.
 For timestamp, the value is set to `$now` upon update, for elements of type UUID a new UUID is generated, and for elements of integral type the value is incremented.

-Version elements can be used with an [ETag predicate](#etag-predicate) to programatically check an expected ETag value.
+Version elements can be used with an [ETag predicate](#etag-predicate) to programmatically check an expected ETag value.
 Moreover, if additionally annotated with `@odata.etag`, they can be for [conflict detection](../guides/providing-services#etag) in OData.

 ##### Expected Version from Data

 If the update data contains a value for a version element this values is used as the _expected_ value for the version.
-This allows to very conveniently use version elements in programatic flow:
+This allows to use version elements in programmatic flow conveniently:

 ```java
 PersistenceService db = ...